 Looking for of-the-moment commentary on breaking issues?
 Our media tip sheets provide up-to-the-minute expertise.
 Either quote directly from the tip sheet or arrange a call with one of our researchers.
-For more information, contact Len Johnson, at 917.912.1657 or email@example.com.
+For more information, contact Len Johnson, at 917.912.1657 or firstname.lastname@example.org.
+Members of the media are also encouraged to reach out to the Cornell University Media Relations for inquiries.

 Blue-green algae is returning to New York waterways and poses a deadly risk to humans as well as animals.
 Dr. Karyn Bischoff, toxicologist at the Cornell University College of Veterinary Medicine, explains the dangers and advises livestock and pet owners to be vigilant in avoiding contaminated areas.